Allibabu407/RobotFramework/README.md

 and it will print the links and take a snapshots as well.

 #Project contains Directories
-Results ---> This Directories mainly consists of reports and screenshots.
+Reports ---> This Directories mainly consists of reports.

-TestCases ---> This folder consists of all test cases related to the Automation test cases will be named as Goolgesearch.robot
+TestCases ---> This folder consists of all test cases related to the test automation

+Screenshots ---> Screenshots are captured in this directory

 #External dependencies
 IntelliBot Plugin